Home/Blog/Web Development/Understanding “this” in JavaScript

 The arrow function and this#

 For example, consider the following code, where we simulate a user login.
 The User object’s login method uses an arrow function as a callback within the setTimeout function.
-Despite the delay, the value of this is valid and refers to the User object, ensuring the isLoggedIn property is updated correctly.
+Despite the delay, this value is valid and refers to the User object, ensuring the isLoggedIn property is updated correctly.

 const User = {